Infinite-dimensional Polish groups and Property (T): Introduction

 In this paper we use model-theoretic methods to prove that PRP groups are Kazhdan, thus answering Tsankov's question.
 Moreover, we show that this holds in a particularly strong form, improving also over the previously known cases.

 \begin{theorem*} Every Polish Roelcke precompact group $G$ has Property~(T).
-Moreover, up to passing to a cocompact normal subgroup (which we may suppose to admit non-trivial unitary representations), $G$ has a freely two-generated subgroup $F$ such that every unitary representation of $G$ with no invariant unit vectors restricts to a multiple of the left-regular representation of $F$. \end{theorem*}
+Moreover, up to passing to a cocompact normal subgroup (and assuming $G$ is non-compact), $G$ has a freely two-generated subgroup $F$ such that every unitary representation of $G$ with no invariant unit vectors restricts to a multiple of the left-regular representation of $F$. \end{theorem*}

 In particular, if $G$ is a PRP group with no compact quotients, then $G$ has a Kazhdan set with two elements.
 We can actually deduce the following, which in particular confirms, for PRP groups, a suspicion of Bekka \cite[p.~512]{bekkaUnitary} that was disproved by Pestov \cite[\textsection 8]{pestovVersus} for arbitrary topological groups.